giancambo/benperk.github.io/msdn/2014/2014-08-configure-remote-iis-administration-for-iis-web-sites.md

 I like this feature and I hope you find it useful.

 It is also possible to map a Microsoft Azure Web Site using the same feature.
-Instructions are available here.
+Instructions are available [here][LINK2].

 [FIGURE1]: ../images/2014/msdn-0413.png "Figure 1, Adding a Server, Site or Application for remote IIS management"
 [FIGURE2]: ../images/2014/msdn-0414.png "Figure 2, add the Management Service role for Remote Administration"